Spotlight on Lesser Known History

 Staff Notes

-Staff Notes - New content on the way, including more pop out details in our American History Timeline section and our upcoming series of 1 to 2 Minute Walk in History Videos.
+Staff Notes - New content on the way, including more pop out details in our American History Timeline section.
 We also wanted to thank our readers for pushing America's Best History to new viewer heights.
-Since we started, over 12.5 million people have checked us out.
+Since we started, over 15.2 million people have checked us out.
 Thanks!!!!

 Become our Patron